mcm223/dwa15-spring2018/php/cookies-and-sessions.md

 # Cookies and sessions

-## Preface
-Cookies and sessions are a fundamental part of how web sites work, so it's important to have some background info now, as we're covering all the essentials.

-That being said, **your Project 2 does not need to use cookies or sessions.** We will use cookies and sessions later in the semester; right now, we just want a broad idea of how they work.

 ## Application memory
-In a traditional stand-alone application, there's a memory system in place that is used to store and retrieve data as long as the application is running.
+In a traditional desktop or stand-alone application, there's a memory system in place that is used to store and retrieve data as long as the application is running.

-With web applications, our applications are effectively run every time the page loads, so we need some mechanism to store data between runs, i.e. between requests.
+With web applications, however, our applications are cycled every time the page loads, so we need some mechanism to store data between runs, i.e. between requests.

 Example use case: remembering logged in users as they browse different pages on your application.

 Retaining data between requests can be accomplished with cookies and sessions.

+__Cookies__
-__Cookies__ are small text payloads made up of a key,value pair that are stored in a user's browser.
++ Small text payloads made up of a key,value pair that is stored in a visitor's browser
-+ Servers can both set and retrieve cookies on a visitor's browser.
++ Servers can both set and retrieve cookies
 + Cookies are domain specific&mdash; a server/site can only access cookies that it created.

+__Sessions__
-__Sessions__ are also small text payloads made up of key,value pairs, but instead of being stored on the user's browser, they're stored on the site's server.
++ Also small text payloads made up of key,value pairs, but instead of being stored on the user's browser, they're stored on the server

-+ Sessions can be stored in a variety of ways on the server, such as in plain text files, or in a database.
++ Sessions can be stored in a variety of ways on the server, such as in plain text files, or in a database

 Cookies and sessions are used, in combination, to recall information as a visitor uses your site.
 Example:

 Visitor logs in...
 + a *session* is created on the server; it contains the user's id (used to query all the info about that user from the database)